MeshInspector/MeshLib/scripts/mrbind/README.md

   Note that this downloads the latest `master`, while CI might be pointing to a specific commit.
 But it's simple to manually build a specific commit.

-Lastly, open the VS developer command prompt, and from it run `scripts/mrbind/generate_win.bat` to generate the bindings.
+Lastly, open the VS developer command prompt (x64), and from it run `scripts/mrbind/generate_win.bat` to generate the bindings.

 #### Current directory